Safety First at WSCC

 WSCC staff is available via phone and email to discuss your event needs, and what we will do to maximize safety at our facility.
 Staff contact information can be found on our website’s Contact Us page.

 With our valued guests in mind, we are working to further ensure clean and safe gatherings for all.
-The WSCC Safety First Overview outlines the guidelines, precautionary measures, and requirements to be followed by all who enter the doors of WSCC.
+The WSCC Safety First Plan outlines the guidelines and protocols to be followed by all who enter the doors of WSCC.
 It will be refined and updated as CDC, governmental and industry best practices evolve.
-Download the most current Overview, dated October 2, 2020, here.
+Download the most current plan, dated March 31, here.

 GBAC STAR™ Accreditation

-On July 7 WSCC announced its commitment to achieve the Global Biorisk Advisory Council® (GBAC) STAR™ accreditation on outbreak prevention, response and recovery.
+On March 1, 2021, WSCC achieved the Global Biorisk Advisory Council® (GBAC) STAR™ accreditation on outbreak prevention, response and recovery.
 Recognized as the gold standard of safe venues, GBAC STAR™ provides third-party validation to ensure the implementation of rigorous protocols in response to biorisk situations.
-Read the full media release here.
+For more information on the GBAC STAR facility accreditation program, visit the Global Biorisk Advisory Council website here.

 WSCC recommends the public stay informed on COVID-19.
 Resources include: